-Dr. Brian Higginson: Brian has a long association with Auroville.
-He first came here in 1983 after starting to read Sri Aurobindo and Sweet Mother’s books in 1965.
-He has attempted to combine Kriya Yoga and the Integral Yoga for over 50 years.
-He grew up in Zimbabwe and went to study medicine at St Mary’s Hospital in London which after a merger became known as Imperial College.
-He qualified in 1970 and after 8 years mainly in specialist departments in various hospitals in the National Health Service, Brian eventually settled in Hastings where he was a general practitioner for 37 years.
+Dr. Brian Higginson: Dr. Brian, our other doctor in Santé, has been a blessing, joining the Santé team when we needed him most.
+Brian has a long association with Auroville, with his first visit in 1983 after he discovered Sri Aurobindo and sweet Mother’s books in 1965.
+He has attempted to combine Kriya Yoga and Integral Yoga for over 50 years.

+Brian grew up in Zimbabwe and went to study medicine at St. Mary’s Hospital in London, now known as Imperial College.
+He qualified in 1970 and after 8 years mainly in specialist departments in various hospitals in the National Health Service, Brian eventually settled in Hastings with his family, where he was a general practitioner for 37 years.

 Languages: (sadly) only English